-The BBC One TV programme Watchdog, broadcast on Wednesday 2nd November, featured a section referencing fires in Vauxhall Corsa models.
-The following customer information outlines Vauxhall’s response to the seven customer cases highlighted by Watchdog and also provides advice on how to check if your Corsa D could be subject to a Safety Recall.
+The BBC One TV programme Watchdog, broadcast on Wednesday 7th December, featured a section referencing fires in Vauxhall Corsa models.
+The following customer information outlines Vauxhall’s response to the six customer cases highlighted by Watchdog.

-Vauxhall have been approached by BBC One TV’s Watchdog programme to comment on Corsa D fires and have provided details of seven customer cases for response.
+Vauxhall have been approached by BBC One TV’s Watchdog programme to comment on Corsa D fires and have been provided details of six customer cases for response.

 Vauxhall Corsa D is one of our most popular models, with over 700,000 sold in the UK between 2006 and 2014.
 Earlier this year we identified a potential fire related issue with a specific Corsa D variant equipped with the 1.4 Turbo petrol engine.
-Nine cases had previously been reported to us, which we investigated, two of these had resulted in a fire.
+Nine cases had previously been reported to us, which we investigated.
+Two of these cases had resulted in a fire.
 A Safety Recall to address this issue was initiated in April 2016 for the 2,767 vehicles affected.

 I have heard of fires in Vauxhall Corsa models on Watchdog, which models are affected?

 Vauxhall launched a Safety Recall on 19th April 2016 for a specific Corsa D variant fitted with a 1.4 Turbo charged petrol engine.
 This Safety Recall was subsequently revised on 10th August 2016 mandating the replacement of the Vacuum Pump Assembly.
 There were 2,767 Corsa 1.4 Turbo models built at the Eisenach plant and the Safety Recall relates to the potential for a short circuit to occur in the Vacuum Pump Relay box due to water ingress.
 We have had nine cases reported, all have been investigated and confirmed to relate to this specific issue.
 Of these only two vehicles caught fire.